Knowledge Base and FAQ

 Answers to commonly asked questions can be found below, please check for potential solutions before contacting support.

 Customer Services, Licensing and Sales

-You can unsubscribe from the list by clicking the unsubscribe link at the bottom of a mailshot.
+You can unsubscribe from the list by clicking the unsubscribe link at the bottom of a mailshot or use this form:

 Once you have added products to your cart, proceed to the check-out page and enter your EU/UK VAT number in the box provided after you have entered your address and country.
 If the number validates correctly against the EU VIES validation service your cart items will update with new prices excluding VAT.
 Then proceed with your purchase as normal.

 Discounts for students and teachers (30% off) are available, including bulk purchase discounts for education departments and institutions.
 Please contact support for more details about how to provide proof of enrolment or employment (you will typically be asked for a scan of an ID card or whatever other evidence you may have to hand).

 If you are able to make email contact from a verifiable education institution email address (for instance a .edu or .ac.uk) this will speed up the application and no additional ID will be requested.